Indian Gifts and Expedition Equipage

 Preparing Indian goods

-At winter camp on the Wood River, William Clark and fur trader John Hay organize the many goods that will be used as diplomatic gifts for the Indians the expedition will meet.
+At Camp River Dubois in Illinois, Clark and fur trader John Hay organize the many goods that will be used as diplomatic gifts for the Native Nations the expedition will soon meet.
+Popular gifts include scissors, fishhooks, iron strikers, and metallic buttons.

 April 28, 1804